willdurand-edu/security-slides/src/06_oauth.md

 server.

 The OAuth 2.0 specification lists **different types of authorization grants**.
 Each type has different security characteristics.
-The **authorization grant types** are:
+The most used **authorization Grant Types** are:

 * Authorization Code
 * Implicit
-* Resource Owner Password Credentials
+* Password
 * Client Credentials
-* Password

 ---